dhyeythumar/github-notifier-for-whatsapp/readme.md

 ## Future Development

-> This section contains the list of features that are scheduled for future release.
+> This section contains the list of features that are scheduled for future release & the list of completed features

+-   [x] Add **Watch, Unwatch, Watching** feature on GitHub Repos so WhatsApp users can stay updated (notified) whenever there is a new release in a watched repo.
+[Version 2.0.0](https://github.com/dhyeythumar/github-notifier-for-whatsapp/blob/main/changelog.md#version-200-major-changes)
+-   [x] Setup the status page so the bot users can be notified for every incident (failure/maintenance) with the services.
+[Version 2.2.0](https://github.com/dhyeythumar/github-notifier-for-whatsapp/blob/main/changelog.md#version-220)
+-   [x] Add Redis for caching the commands to save the system/service from any abuse & saving any redundant requests to the database.
+[Version 2.3.0](https://github.com/dhyeythumar/github-notifier-for-whatsapp/blob/main/changelog.md#version-230)
--   Take actions when messages/commands went unread (due to offline/sleep-mode of service 😴) so users do not have to resend the messages/commands.
+-   [x] Take actions when messages/commands went unread (due to offline/sleep-mode of service 😴) so users do not have to resend the messages/commands.
+[Version 2.4.0](https://github.com/dhyeythumar/github-notifier-for-whatsapp/blob/main/changelog.md#version-240)

 ## Support the project